Childhood amnesia: Accessible and inaccessible memories

-The amount of early childhood memories a person can recall depends on many factors, including the emotion associated with the event, their age at the time of the remembered event and the age at the time they are asked to recall an early memory.
-Although people assume that not recalling a childhood memory means they have forgotten the event, there is a difference between availability and accessibility.
-The availability of memory is the idea that the memory is intact and is in-memory storage.
-Accessibility of memory is dictated by the moment in time that a person attempts to recall that memory.
-Therefore, cues may influence which memories are accessible at any given time even though there may be many more available memories that are not accessed.
-Some other research suggests that people's earliest memories date back to the ages of 3 or 4 years.
+The number of early childhood memories a person can recall depends on many factors, including the emotion associated with the event, their age at the time of the remembered event, and the age at the time they are asked to recall an early memory.
+It is often assumed that not recalling a childhood memory means one has forgotten the event, but there is a difference between availability and accessibility.
+The availability of a memory is its intactness and existence within memory storage, while its accessibility is dictated by the context in which one attempts to recall it.
+Therefore, cues may influence which memories are accessible at any given time, even though there may be many more available memories that are not accessed.
+Other research suggests that people's earliest memories date back to the ages of 3 or 4 years.
 Usher and Neisser reported that some events, like the birth of a sibling and a planned hospitalization, can be readily remembered if they occurred at age 2.
 The bits and pieces of such memories that were obtained in their research may not be indicative of genuine episodic memory.
 An alternative hypothesis is that these apparent memories are the result of educated guesses, general knowledge of what must have been, or external information acquired after the age of 2.

-According to a study by West and Bauer, their research suggests that earlier memories have less emotional content than later memories, and are less personally meaningful, unique, or intense.
-Earlier memories also do not seem to differ greatly in perspective.
+According to a study by West and Bauer, earlier memories tend to have less emotional content than later memories, and to be less personally meaningful, unique, or intense.
+Earlier memories also do not tend to differ greatly in perspective.
 Certain life events do result in clearer and earlier memories.
 Adults find it easier to remember personal, rather than public, event memories from early childhood.
 This means a person would remember getting a dog, but not the appearance of Halley's Comet.
 Psychologists have debated the age of adults' earliest memories.
-To date, estimates have ranged from 2 to 6–8 years of age.
+Most modern data suggests somewhere between the ages 3 and 4 on average.
 Some research shows that the offset of childhood amnesia (earliest age of recall) is 2 years of age for hospitalization and sibling birth and 3 years of age for death or change in houses.
-Thus, some memories are available from earlier in childhood than previous research has suggested.
+Thus, some memories are available from earlier in childhood than previous research suggested.

 Some research suggests that until around the age of 4, children cannot form context-rich memories.
-Although more evidence is needed, the relative lack of episodic memories of early childhood may be linked to maturation of prefrontal cortex.
+More evidence is needed, but the relative lack of episodic memories of early childhood may be linked to maturation of prefrontal cortex.
 It also suggest adults can access fragment memories (isolated moments without context, often remembered as images, behaviors, or emotions) from around age 3, whereas event memories are usually recalled from slightly later.
 This is similar to research showing the difference between personal recollections and known events.
 Known memories change to more personal recollections at approximately 4 3/4 years of age.